ew947202/obsidian_vault/00 Meta/02 PTIs/83880 U Drive no longer accessible.md

 ---
 ## Daily Log
 ### [[2024-09-24]]
-- [ ] Reached out to user to see when they are free
+- [x] Reached out to user to see when they are free
+- [x] remapped drive
 ---